 It's also easy.
 Usually you just chop your ingredients, and sometimes you don't even have to do that, put them in the vodka and wait.
 You might need to shake it every day and taste test.
 What's not to love?

 It was after Christmas and I was looking for a winter infusion.
-Perusing my cocktails bookshelf, I saw the book Winter Cocktails.
+Perusing my cocktails bookshelf, I saw the book Winter Cocktails (link in recipe card.)
 I had already made a couple of infused vodkas from the book, the Chamomile-Pear Infused Vodka and the Rose Infused Vodka.

 Making this infused vodka is so easy!
 You first warm the black peppercorns in a small skillet until they are fragrant.
 Then add them to a canning jar, I like to use a canning funnel.
 Then you add chopped celery and your vodka and put a lid on it.